When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 How much will I pay on the high street and Boots for a private PCR test?

-Boots is the cheapest place on the high street for COVID-19 tests in England, Scotland and Wales, we found.
-It charges £120 and has test facilities at 40 stores including in London, Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham and Sheffield.
+Boots is the cheapest place on the high street for COVID-19 tests.
+It recently reduced its charge from £120 to £99 and has test facilities at stores throughout the country.

 Results arrive within 48 hours and if the test is inconclusive your fee will be refunded and you’ll be given the option of paying to repeat the test.
 All negative tests come with a ‘fit to fly’ certificate.